Arthur Baynham (1881-1913)

 In this period Arthur and Ann had had two more children – Doris on 1st July 1906 and Nellie in 1908.

-By the time of the census in 1911, Arthur and Ann are well established at 14 Oxford Street, Pleck with their three children – Arthur Edward William (7), Doris (4) and Nellie (2).
+By the time of the census in 1911, Arthur and Ann were well established at 14 Oxford Street, Pleck with their three young children – Arthur Edward William (7), Doris (4) and Nellie (2).
 Another child, Howard, was born on 10th June 1911, a couple of months after the census was taken.

 An inquest was held at the Hospital on Monday afternoon by Mr. J. F. Addison (Borough Coroner) concerning the death of Arthur Baynham (31), drayman, 14, Oxford Street, Pleck, who died on Saturday from injuries received at the Highgate Brewery on Friday.—Mr. Hodgkinson appeared for the Highgate Brewery Company, and Mr. H. C. Thomas (Factory Inspector) was also present.
 Sidney Allsopp, Mill Lane, Bloxwich, employed by the Highgate Brewery Company, said he had known deceased for about six years.
 He was always a steady man.
 On Friday deceased was employed pulling some ivy from a wall and witness was helping him, and holding the ladder.
 Deceased was at the top of the ladder, pulling the ivy down.
 The ladder consisted of two short ladders, one tied to the other.
 One was longer than the other, and the short one was put at the top.
 After deceased had been working about two hours the ladder broke, and deceased fell, dropping on his left side.
 Witness at once went to him. but deceased could not speak to him.
 Witness called tor assistance and deceased was taken to the Hospital.
 Questioned by the Coroner, witness said that deceased would fall a distance of about 20 feet.
 The foot the ladder was about four yards from the wall.
 In reply to Mr. Hodgkinson witness said deceased was pulling hard at the ivy when the ladder broke.
 James Fletcher (secy. to the Brewery Company) gave evidence of identification.
 Dr. Salmond said that deceased died on Saturday from concussion of the brain.
 Mr. Addison pointed out that the foot of the ladder was twelve feet from the wall and he thought that was more than usual.
 The strain on the ladder would be greater than if the bottom had been nearer the wall.
 The jury returned a verdict of “Accidental death.”
 Mr. Hodgkinson and the jury expressed sympathy with the relatives.